firebase/genkit/CONTRIBUTING.md

 ## Link it

-You will need the genkit CLI to run samples and the Dev UI
+You will need the Genkit CLI to run samples and the Developer UI:

 ```
 cd genkit-tools